duke-electric-vehicles/autonomous-vehicle/README.md

 **Your Docker Environment is now fully setup.
 The next section details how to run the agent and upload code to the Teensy**

 # Establishing Communication between Host and Teensy

+## 1. Installing Teensyduino
+Teensyduino is an extension to the Arduino IDE that enables you to directly download code to a Teensy.
+[Teensyduino Download](https://www.pjrc.com/teensy/td_download.html)

+## 2. Patching Teensyduino to work with Micro ROS Arduino
 We will be using the [Micro ROS Arduino](https://github.com/micro-ROS/micro_ros_arduino) package to compile ROS code through the Arduino IDE.

-## 1. Patching Teensyduino to work with Micro ROS Arduino
 First, download the [Latest Release](https://github.com/micro-ROS/micro_ros_arduino/releases) .zip file from the Micro ROS Arduino GitHub.

 Then, in the Arduino IDE, go to `Sketch -> Include library -> Add .ZIP Library...` and add the .zip file you just downloaded.
 In order for the IDE to be able to compile the library successfully, run the following commmands from your Arduino / Teensyduino installation folder.